 Everbody that’s been incarcerated has a story to tell.
 How’d you get locked up?
 Did you get fair treatment?
 What was your daily routine in jail?
 How did you get along with the other inmates?
 How did it affect you to go to jail?

 Post A Comment

 Did you meet some cool folks in jail?
-Are you trying to say wassup to a friend from jail?
-Throw a shout out to them here.
+Are you trying to send a message to a friend from jail?
+Send a message to them here.